-2. The Committee welcomes the submission of the fourth periodic report of Hong Kong, China and the information presented therein.
-It expresses appreciation for the opportunity to engage in constructive dialogue with Hong Kong, China's delegation on the measures taken during the reporting period to implement the provisions of the Covenant.
-The Committee is grateful for the written replies to the list of issues, which were supplemented by the oral responses provided by the delegation and additional information subsequently submitted in writing.
+2. The Committee welcomes the submission of the fourth periodic report of Hong Kong, China, and the information presented therein.
+It expresses appreciation for the opportunity to engage in constructive dialogue with the delegation of Hong Kong, China, on the measures taken during the reporting period to implement the provisions of the Covenant.
+The Committee is grateful for the written replies3 to the list of issues,4 which were supplemented by the oral responses provided by the delegation, and for the additional information subsequently provided to it in writing.